hoodoer/JS-Tap/README.md

 Clients show up on the left, selecting one will show a time series of their events (loot) on the right.

 The clients list can be sorted by time (first seen, last update received) and the list can be filtered to only show the "starred" clients.
 There is also a quick filter search above the clients list that allows you to quickly filter clients that have the entered string.
 Useful if you set an optional tag in the payload configuration.
 Optional tags show up prepended to the client nickname.
+Filtering it checked against the option tab, nickname, IP address, fingerprint, browser, and platform.
+Not you can reverse the filter search by prepending your search term with a '!'.
+For example, to show all clients not using Firefox use the filter teram "!firefox".

 Each client has an 'x' button (near the star button).
 This allows you to delete the session for that client, if they're sending junk or useless data, you can prevent that client from submitting future data.